International community cheers Guatemala anti-graft candidate's landslide victory | Politics

 International community cheers Guatemala anti-graft candidate's landslide victory

 International leaders celebrated the overwhelming victory on Sunday of Guatemalan presidential aspirant Bernardo Arevalo, a win which had long seemed out of reach for the anti-graft candidate in an elections process shaken by accusations of government intervention.
-"A salute to the people and government of Guatemala for an exemplary election day, a true civic celebration," said Organization of American States (OAS) chief Luis Almagro on X, the social media network formerly known as Twitter.
+"A salute to the people and government of Guatemala for an exemplary election day, a true civic celebration," Organization of American States (OAS) chief Luis Almagro posted on X, formerly known as Twitter.

 However, the attacks on Arevalo are likely to continue, said Risa Grais-Targow, analyst at political risk consultancy firm Eurasia Group.
 "The ruling pact will likely continue to target electoral officials and Arevalo's Semilla party with investigations ahead of January's change in government," she said.

-President Giammattei has vowed to ensure an orderly transition of power.
+President Giammattei has vowed to ensure an orderly transition.
 He said on X he had congratulated Arevalo, and invited him to meet "the day after election results were finalized."
 Arevalo will face challenges once in office, as Guatemala is roiled by violence and food insecurity.
 Guatemalans now represent the largest number of Central Americans seeking to enter the United States.

+"It will be six difficult months of a rocky transition," Manuel Orozco of the Inter-American Dialogue said.
+"As president, Arevalo will govern (with) a minority in Congress, with entangling alliances that will prevent him (from meeting) his agenda."
+From a macroeconomic standpoint, Arevalo will assume leadership of a country with strong fundamentals, but will likely struggle to implement his social agenda, analysts at JPMorgan wrote.

+He will also need to get momentum going to reverse the damage done to Guatemala's democracy, said former U.S. ambassador to the country Donald Planty.
+"That's not something one reverses in a short period of time," Planty said, but added he hoped Arevalo can leave progress for his successor to build on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)